osohq/oso/docs/content/any/guides/policies/index.md

 <!-- TODO: update enforcmeent link once docs are ported -->
 Your application can query a policy using the [Enforcement APIs]({{< ref href="/guides/enforcement" lang="python" >}}) to get authorization decisions.
-The most basic component of a policy is a **rule**, which describes a logical condition that must be true in order for a query to succeed.
+The most basic component of a policy is a **rule**, which describes who is allowed to access what resources in an application.

 ## Rules